-Dates for submission: Manuscripts may be submitted between 9:00 a.m. on May 1 and 5:00 p.m. on June 31.
-The winning manuscript will be announced in January 2015.
+Dates for submission: Manuscripts may be submitted starting May 1 and closing at end of date on June 30.
+The winning manuscript will be announced in January 2021.

-Entries can be a combination of short-shorts, short stories, and novellas, from 100 to 200 book pages in length (word count between 27,500 and 50,000).
+Entries must be a collection of any combination of flash fiction, short stories, or novellas, from 100 to 200 book pages in length (word count between 27,500 and 50,000).
 Material should be previously unpublished in book form.
 Once a winner is declared and contracted for publication, UNT Press will hold the rights to the stories in the winning collection.
 They may no longer be under consideration for serial publication elsewhere and must be withdrawn by the author from consideration.

 Blind review: Manuscripts will be considered on the merits of the fiction and neither the initial reading committee members nor the final judge will be aware of the names or publication records of the authors.
 Please do not include your name on the pages of the manuscript—only in the form boxes of the electronic submission manager.
 The first page of the manuscript should include the title of the collection only.